vinanrra/Docker-7DaysToDie/README.md

 * Telegram
 * Slack

-Alert settings can be changed in */path/to/Alerts/common.cfg*
+Alerts settings can be changed in */path/to/LGSM-Config/common.cfg*

 You recieve alerts only if the server crashes or updates itself.